;

 There are several potential reasons why a gap may appear between your crown and gum.

 • Cavity Formation: Recurrent or secondary cavities can occur under a crown due to factors such as poor oral hygiene, a poorly fitting crown, or incomplete removal of initial decay.
-The decay will gradually eat away at the underlying tooth and cement, leading to more serious complications.

-• Gingival Recession: This leads the gum to pull away from the crown.
-As a result, the distance between the crown margin and the gum line will increase, and the tooth will appear longer than it used to be.
-The tricky part is that gingival recession can progress over time, leading to additional issues like root decay, tooth sensitivity, and cosmetic concerns.
+• Gingival Recession: This happens when the gum pulls away from the crown.
+As a result, the distance between the crown margin and the gum line gets larger, making your tooth look longer than before.

 Treatment Options to Fix the Gap Between Your Crown and Gum